Ministry of Health (Zambia)

 The Ministry of Health is a ministry in Zambia.
 Its head offices are located in Lusaka.

 Operations

 Subsidiary organizations include the Central Board of Health and the National Malaria Control Centre.

 Healthcare facilities run by the Ministry are categorised into Urban Health Centers and Rural Health Centres (or Health Posts).

-Schools operated by the Ministry include the Mansa School of Nursing in Mansa and the Ndola Schools of Nursing and Midwifery in Ndola District.
+Schools operated by the Ministry include the Mansa School of Nursing in Mansa and the Ndola School of Nursing and Midwifery in Ndola District.